STAM-NDSU/TRec/Data/README.md

 ## Overview

-This folder contains datasets related to the evaluation of commits in various projects where methods were updated along with both production code and test code.
-Additionally, it includes datasets defining all the Test-to-Code Traceability (TCT) links extracted from the entire projects.
+This folder contains datasets related to the evaluation of commits.

 ## Files and Descriptions

 ### AllRecommendations Files

 These files contain data where evaluations have been performed on commits involving existing methods that were updated, including changes in both production and test code.
-They help in analyzing the effectiveness of the recommendations provided by our TRec tool.

-- **CommonsLang_AllRecomendations_Cleaned.csv**: Contains the evaluation data for the Commons Lang project.
+- **CommonsLang_AllRecomendations_Cleaned.csv**: Contains the Recommendation data for the Commons Lang project.
-- **CommonsIO_AllRecomendations_Cleaned.csv**: Contains the evaluation data for the Commons IO project.
+- **CommonsIO_AllRecomendations_Cleaned.csv**: Contains the Recommendation data for the Commons IO project.
-- **Gson_AllRecomendations_Cleaned.csv**: Contains the evaluation data for the Gson project.
+- **Gson_AllRecomendations_Cleaned.csv**: Contains the Recommendation data for the Gson project.

 #### Columns Description